upperlinecode/flask-and-MongoDB/readme.md

 ## Reach Extensions

 Now that you have a sense of the basics, there are loads of directions you and students may want to take the framework you've built so far.
-Here, we touch on three possible reach extensions:
+Here we touch on three possible reach extensions:

 - [Date Formatting](#date-formatting)
 - [Environment Variables](#environment-variables)